aarondfrancis/vue-model/README.md

     },
 });
 ```

+**When you add listeners automatically like this, they are bound during the Vue instance's `mounted` hook and automatically destroyed in the `beforeDestroy` lifecycle hook.**

 There are a couple different ways to register listeners within the `listeners` array.
 The first is a simple string, e.g. `customer.update.success`.
 This serves as **both the event and the handler**.
 Vue-model will try to call a method named `customer.update.success`.